Syria evacuates civilians from besieged Homs centre

 Moscow, which has supported and armed Assad throughout the civil war, hailed the Homs deal as a "landmark agreement",.

-Western officials gave a sceptical response, saying Syria had an unconditional obligation to civilians trapped by conflict and arguing the issue should not have required weeks of negotiation to allow aid to enter.
+Western officials gave a skeptical response, saying Syria had an unconditional obligation to civilians trapped by conflict and arguing the issue should not have required weeks of negotiation to allow aid to enter.

 "The regime should let the humanitarian convoy in.
 Then the population should decide to stay or leave," said Jon Wilks, Britain's special representative for Syria.